 Who doesn’t love chasing waterfalls anyway?
 Seeking out lesser known waterfalls such as Gerringong Falls is adventurous and fun.
 Certainly, you’ll be guaranteed a stunning lookout of the waterfall at the end of your hike or cycle.
 Of course, being keen hikers, we decided to walk the entire Gerringong Falls Walking Track, rather than cycle.
 So, we’ll detail the Gerringong Falls Hike from the trailhead all the way to reaching the epic lookout.
 We’ll then detail reaching the base of the falls if you’re keen on that too (although we didn’t personally go to the base).

-STORY TIME: I thought I had explored all of the waterfalls that the Southern Highlands had on offer.
+Honestly speaking, I thought I had explored all of the waterfalls that the Southern Highlands had on offer.
 After all, I had spent a lot of time hiking in the Southern Highlands being a Sydneysider.
-So I was surprised, but also elated, to hear about Gerringong Falls.
-It was a real thrill to explore a new waterfall, close to home, with Beck.
+So I was surprised, but also elated, to hear about the Gerringong Falls Trail, back in 2020.
+It was a real thrill to explore a new waterfall, close to home, with my English wife, Beck.

 - Type: Out & Back

 - Accumulated elevation gain: 250m